Medical Dictionary

 What causes sickle cell disease (SCD)?

-The cause of SCD is a defective gene, called a sickle cell gene.
-People with the disease are born with two sickle cell genes, one from each parent.
+SCD is caused by a variant (change) in a gene that has instructions for your body to make one part of the hemoglobin.
+This changed gene is sometimes called a sickle cell gene.
+People with SCD are born with two sickle cell genes, one from each parent.

 If you are born with one sickle cell gene, it's called sickle cell trait.
 People with sickle cell trait are generally healthy, but they can pass the defective gene on to their children.